 Bring the Astronomy Department to your classroom or group!
 We offer a variety of activities that include talks on topics that range from the latest astronomy news to in-depth discussions on areas of our expertise, demonstrations, and activities for all ages, and complete classroom lessons that are designed around state curriculum standards.
 And did we mention we have telescopes?
-Please look through the information below and use this request form to arrange for a faculty member or student outreach specialist to visit.
+Please look through the information below and click the follwing button to request a visit.

 These tabletop or hands-on demos can be requested with a talk, and are appropriate for classrooms, groups, and outreach events.